shunsakuraba/fepsuite/abfe/README.md

 # Bugs and caveats

-Currently, charged ligands are unsupported (it is top priority in TODO list and will likely be implemented on next major release).
+Currently charged correction for charged lingands are in "testing" phase.
+If you find any strange baheviour please let me know.

+Ligand with a large diameter requires long rlist length and therefore consumes much calculation time.

 We assume the ratio of symmetry number of the molecule to be 1.
 This will not be a big problem unless you are running simulations for molecules with extremely high symmetry, e.g. benzene.
-In case you are predicting delta-G of such molecules, you need to add log-symmetry terms.
-If anyone know a good algorithm for getting symmetry number please let me know.
+In case you are predicting delta-G of such molecules, you need to add log-symmetry terms (see e.g. Boresch paper below for details).
+If anyone know a good (and practical) algorithm for getting symmetry number please let me know.

 Current script does not work with MacOS (`gsed` instead of `sed` is needed)